The Velociraptor CLI

 Autoexec mode and post args

 Velociraptor has the ability to embed config and files in its binary when using the config repack command .
 When the binary is run without any CLI commands it first checks whether it has an embedded config and if it does then it loads it.
 A special section in the config, named autoexec.argv, tells the binary what command line (including flags) to execute.
-This config section can also store custom artifacts.
+The embedded config can also store custom artifacts.
 This is how offline collectors work.

-• When the binary is run without any CLI commands and it has an autoexec.argv spec which it can execute, then it does so.
+• When the binary is run without any CLI commands, and it has an autoexec.argv spec which it can execute, then it does so.

 But what if you want it to load the autoexec section but change it’s behavior with additional CLI flags?